Trevor Gleeson: Early life

 Gleeson grew up in Warrnambool, Victoria, as a member of a sports-mad family with four older siblings.
 He played football and basketball as a youth.
 He played for Warrnambool's under 14 team that finished third at the Australian basketball championships.
 In 1985, he graduated from Emmanuel College.

 As an 18-year-old, Gleeson was involved in an industrial accident where a hydraulic door crushed his back.
 He subsequently spent six weeks in hospital.
 In the aftermath of the injury, Gleeson pursued a coaching career.

 Coaching career

 Early years in Australia (1990–2000)

 In 1990, Gleeson was appointed head coach of the Warrnambool Mermaids in the Country Victorian Invitational Basketball League (CVIBL).
 He guided the Mermaids to the CVIBL Division Two championship in his first year.
 In 1992, he made the switch to Warrnambool's men's side, the Seahawks, where he was head coach for two years.
 The Seahawks were CVIBL Division One runners-up in 1992.
 In 1993, he served as head coach of the Victorian Basketball All Star Team.

 Following his stint with the Seahawks, Gleeson moved to Gold Coast, Queensland, to study and coach at Griffith University.

 In 1997, Gleeson joined the coaching staff of the Brisbane Bullets in the National Basketball League (NBL) as a development coach.
-Following the 1999–2000 NBL season, the entire Bullets' coaching staff was sacked.
+He left the Bullets following the 1999–2000 NBL season.